||2014 Summer Camps

 1. Showoff camps: Big name, high dollar athletes come in, flash their medals and awards and sell their goods, but aren't really training athletes.
 This can be entertaining for kids to see and hear, and has some motivational benefits - but usually very little learning takes place.

-3. Factory camps: Way way way too many kids!
+3. Factory camps: Way too many kids (sometimes over 1000)!
 Big camps that are money making machines.
 Your athletes will learn more in smaller camps where the athlete-coach ratio is lower.

 Attack System Training for the Youth Wrestler: Our Goals